The Aim Foundation

 1. You cannot apply directly - This is an invitation-only funder.
 Focus instead on raising your organisation's profile, publishing impact data, and ensuring you appear on platforms like 360Giving and Charity Commission where trustees may discover you.

 1. East Anglia connection matters - Priority is given to organisations working in the family's area of roots.
-If you operate in this region, emphasize this in all your communications.
+If you operate in this region, emphasise this in all your communications.

 1. Think prevention, not just intervention - The foundation explicitly seeks work that addresses underlying causes.
 Frame your work in terms of prevention and long-term impact.